rodneyshupe/Cookbook/Recipes/Entrees/Beef/AsianMarinatedShortRibs.rst

 Directions
 ----------

-1. Combine all marinade ingredients in a bowl and whisk to combine.
-Add steaks to large ziplock bag and pour marinade over.
-Push all air out and seal bag and place in fridge for at lease 1 hour but not longer than 24 hours.
+1. Whisk all marinade ingredients together in a bowl.
+Add the steaks to a large ziplock bag and pour the marinade over, then push out all the air, seal, and refrigerate at least 1 hour but no longer than 24 hours.
-2. While meat marinades, cook olive oil and peanuts in a small saucepan over medium heat until golden.
-3. Remove from heat and stir in garlic, sesame seeds, and red pepper flakes.
-Let cool.
-Stir in lime juice and honey.
-Season salsa with salt and set aside.
-4. Wash the green onions under cold water and drain well.
-Toss in bowl with cilantro and set aside.
+2. While the meat marinates, cook the olive oil and peanuts in a small saucepan over medium heat until golden.
+Off the heat, stir in the garlic, sesame seeds, and red pepper flakes; let cool, then stir in the lime juice and honey and season with salt, and set aside.
+Rinse the scallions under cold water and drain well, then toss with the cilantro in a bowl and set aside.
-5. Take the short rib out of the marinade and place onto a baking sheet Grill meat until charred underneath three to four minutes, then turn and grill just long enough to cook through two to three minutes.
-6. Transfer to a platter.
-Serve with green onion mixture and peanut salsa.
+3. Lift the short ribs from the marinade onto a baking sheet.
+Grill until charred underneath, three to four minutes, then turn and grill just until cooked through, two to three minutes.
+Transfer to a platter and serve with the scallion mixture and peanut salsa.